Ivordir/YALPS/README.md

     /**
      * An array of variables and their coefficients that add up to `result`
      * while satisfying the constraints of the problem.
-     * Variables with a coefficient of `0` are not included in this.
+     * Variables with a coefficient of `0` are not included in this by default.
      * In the case that `status` is `"unbounded"`,
      * `variables` may contain one variable which is (one of) the unbounded variable(s).
      */